tdt/core/README.md

 example:
 "GET | (?P<packageresourcestring>.*)\\.(?P<format>[^?]+).*" : "controllers\\RController"

-This will lead a URL, existing out of any given string ending with a dot followed by a string representing a format, to our RController.
+This will lead a URL passed by a HTTP GET request, existing out of any given string ending with a dot followed by a string representing a format, to our RController.
 This controller will then apply further logic to provide this request of an answer.

 ### formatters

-This folder contains classes that transform PHP data objects into formatted objects such as json.
+This folder contains classes that transform PHP data objects into formatted data structures such as json.
 In the next few weeks this functionality will be put into tdt/formatters.
 This repository will then be included in this projects by forseeing an entry of tdt/formatters in the composer.json file.
 This will allow for 3rd parties to use tdt/formatters as package to transform PHP objects and hopefully contribute to this package.

 ### lib

-The lib folder is currently contains a dependency that is currently not available through autoloading with composer.
-It holds the parse engine that allows  us to build our own query language called spectql.
+The lib folder holds libraries that are not avaible through composer, packagist or any other autoload program.
+Currently it contains a dependency that holds the parse engine that allows us to build our own query language called spectql.

 ### model

 The model folder is one of the largest in the entire structure.
 It allows in functionality to adjust, create and delete and get definitions of resources.
-So it basically puts a layer on top of the functionality and provides an interface on it, ready for other classes to use.
+It basically puts a layer on top of the functionality of CRUD operations and provides an interface on it, ready for other classes to use.
 What will happen most of the time is that a controller performs its logic given a certain URL, then call upon the functionality of the model/ResourcesModel for further handling.

 #### filters